 Parking for Pwllheli Beach

-You can easily park at the marina, along the road on your way or on the road with the Weatherspoons pub (about a 10 minute walk) for free.
+You can easily park at the marina or along the road on your way there.
+Another option is on the road with the Weatherspoons pub (about a 10 minute walk) for free.

-This is probably my favourite beach in the area, it has plenty of soft sandy stretches, rocks to climb and rockpools for crabbing.
-We can easily spend a full day here, letting the kids be kids, finding various creepy crawlies in the shallow pools, exploring the boats anchored and ready for fishing and jumping in the sea.
+This is probably my favourite beach in the area.
+It has plenty of soft sandy stretches, rocks to climb and rockpools for crabbing.
+We can easily spend a full day here, letting the kids be kids.
+They love finding various creepy crawlies in the shallow pools, exploring the boats anchored and ready for fishing and jumping in the sea.

 Facilities at Porthdinllaen Beach

-As mentioned for food or drinks there’s the awesome Ty Coch pub with its lovely outdoor seating area or cosy interior if you get caught in the rain.
-They have a couple of outdoor toilets which they don’t seem to mind beach goers using, but treat yourself to a glass of something cold (or a warming hot chocolate depending on the weather) and I’m sure they’ll appreciate it!
+As mentioned for food or drinks there’s the awesome Ty Coch pub.
+It has a lovely outdoor seating area or cosy interior if you get caught in the rain.
+They have a couple of outdoor toilets which they don’t seem to mind beach goers using.
+But treat yourself to a glass of something cold (or a warming hot chocolate depending on the weather) and I’m sure they’ll appreciate it!

 Mr AWTYK is a huge golf fan so enjoyed a game on the spectacular course whilst we spent the day at the beach where he joined us later for lunch.
 This beach really does have something to keep the whole family happy.